Dorit Kemsley Calls Out Lisa Rinna And Eileen Davidson For ‘Going After People,’ Dragging Out ‘Pantygate’

 Dorit Kemsley arrived on the scene of the Real Housewives of Beverly Hills ready to rumble.
 She isn’t going to take anything from anyone, and that includes Lisa Rinna and Eileen Davidson.
-The two soap actresses have really put heat on Kemsley during the last few episodes and she is feeling a little bit like she was ganged up on.
-It seems there is always conflict when those two are around and since Dorit has inserted herself into the cast via Lisa Vanderpump, there is definitely going to be some opposition from Rinna and Davidson.
+The two soap actresses have really put heat on Kemsley during the last few episodes, and she is feeling a little bit like she was ganged up on.
+It seems there is always conflict when those two are around, and since Dorit has inserted herself into the cast via Lisa Vanderpump, there is definitely going to be some opposition from Rinna and Davidson.

 Don't let spectrum take my show off the air!
 Call 844-55-DELIVER and go to delivermyshows.com #DeliverMyShows